Kodular/Documentation/docs/index.md

 ## Get Started

-If you are new to Kodular, we strongly recommend checking out the [Hello World tutorial](/guides/hello-world).
+If you are new to Kodular, we strongly recommend checking out the [Guides Tab](/guides/).

 Start by searching what you need using the search bar at the top.
 You can also consider checking out [Components](/components/) or [Blocks](/blocks/).